Preparing a Ditch Bag

 Your ditch bag should include several ways to summon help (rescue) and in addition, include items you will need to survive until rescue arrives.

 To ensure a timely rescue, your ditch bag must include an EPIRB (preferred) or a PLB.
 Next in importance are radio communications followed by visual and sound signaling devices.
-For an informative West Advisor on how to select visual distress signals, click here.
+The importance of having an EPIRB or a PLB cannot be overemphasized since these devices can turn a protracted test of survival into a relatively short period of discomfort.

 The food, water and survival gear in your ditch bag should supplement the gear in your life raft’s equipment pack.
-Equipment packs, due to volume constraints and to keep the cost down only include a minimal amount of gear.
+Equipment packs, due to volume and cost constraints only include a minimal amount of gear.

 In a life raft, or anywhere else for that matter, staying hydrated is of utmost importance.
-For coastal cruising, where the time to rescue will most likely be short, you can supplement your life raft’s supply of freshwater with emergency water rations, available in 125ml pouches that store flat.
-But for offshore cruising, a hand-operated reverse osmosis watermaker, such as Katadyn’s Survivor 06, is highly recommended.
+For coastal cruising where the time to rescue will most likely be short, you can supplement your life raft’s supply of freshwater with emergency water rations in pouches that store flat.
+For offshore cruising, a hand-operated reverse osmosis watermaker is recommended.

 When augmenting your life raft’s equipment pack, consider how long rescue might take.
 How far offshore will you be?
 Will there be other boats (or ships) along your route within VHF range?
 Provided that you have an EPIRB or a PLB, the reality is that unless you are way off the beaten track, the time to rescue is normally short.